Stratis-Dermanoutsos/Login-Form/README.md

 This is a full-stack native application bundle that includes both the client and the server applications.

+This project was my attempt to learn how to create and use a practical user-handling application with a dedicated database in a native environment.

 ## Capabilities:
  - ### Client: